kevinsames/spark-fuse/docs/sparql_reader_demo.md

-# SPARQL Reader Demo
+# SPARQL Data Source Demo

-`SPARQLReader` executes SPARQL queries over HTTP(S) endpoints and returns the results as Spark DataFrames.
+The SPARQL data source executes SPARQL queries over HTTP(S) endpoints and returns the results as Spark DataFrames.
 The companion notebook `notebooks/demos/sparql_reader_demo.ipynb` walks through a live query against the public Wikidata service and includes a small fallback dataset so the example remains useful when the endpoint is unavailable (for example in air-gapped environments).